 ☞ Address: 134-3, Bukchon-ro, Jongno-gu, Seoul (more info)

-* This column was last updated in February 2017, and therefore information may differ from what is presented here.
-We advise you to check from the official websites before visiting.
+* This column was last updated in February 2018, and therefore information may differ from what is presented here.
+We advise you to check details before visiting.